joseasoler/tradergen/README.md

 **Biomaterials:** This uncommon specialization adds items created with materials obtained from exotic animals or plants.
 Present in bulk and exotic orbital traders.

 **Bionics:** Adds prostheses between the industrial and ultratech technology levels.
-May rarely have a single archotech bionic in stock.
 Present in combat, exotic, slaver and imperial orbital traders.

 **Cannibal:** Adds items from morally questionable origins to the trader stock.
 Present in combat and slaver orbital traders.